 Abuse, misuse, and buying medication in the unlicensed pharmacy are strongly discouraged as they put a patient in danger and are illegal.

-Clonidine Overdose In Children
+Clonidine Toxicity In Children

 Children will experience OD at a much lower dosage.
 A single tablet is enough to put young children into a coma.
 Sadly, Catapres overdose is becoming more and more common among children.